ruyadorno/ntl/README.md

 NTL_RUNNER=yarn ntl
 ```

-You can also define a `runner` in a per-project basis using the `ntl` configuration within your `package.json`, e.g:
+:heavy_exclamation_mark: You can also define a `runner` in a per-project basis using the `ntl` configuration of your `package.json`, e.g:

 ```json
 {